 1. Sign up for loyalty programs, and stick to them.
 If you travel often for work, sticking with the same brand whenever possible can literally pay off.
-Brands are doing a lot to win over loyalty customers these days, and it’s definitely something that is worth taking advantage of.
-I personally have three loyalty programs I participate in – Delta SkyMiles, Hilton Honors, and Enterprise Plus; I spend company dollars on accommodations and transportation, and I get loyalty points for every dollar they spend.
+Brands are doing a lot to win over loyalty customers these days; this is something that is definitely worth taking advantage of.
+I currently have three loyalty programs I participate in – Delta SkyMiles, Hilton Honors, and Enterprise Plus; I spend company dollars on accommodations and transportation, and I get loyalty points for every dollar they spend.
 Build those points up to help pay for a leisure trip!

 2. Location is key.
 If you are able to book your own accommodations, take advantage of that, and pick a hotel that is conveniently located nearby to things you would be interested in doing outside of work.
-Most work trips don’t allow a whole lot of downtime; so you have to use it wisely.
+Most of my work trips don’t allow a whole lot of downtime; so I have to use the time I do have to myself wisely.
 The farther away something is from my hotel room, the less likely I am to drum up the energy to make the effort to go see it.
 For example, if I am staying in a coastal location, I always try to book a hotel that is within walking distance to the beach, if not right on it.
 That way, even if I only have a couple of hours to myself, I am still able to enjoy the beach.

 5. Plan ahead, but also be flexible.
-I know, it sounds contradictory, but with leisure time being limited on business trips, you really have to plan which couple of things you would like to do or see while you are in the destination before you actually get there.
+I know it sounds contradictory, but with leisure time being limited on business trips, you really have to plan ahead of time for the couple of things you would like to do or see while you are in the destination before you actually get there.
 That being said, if things don’t go according to plan, and you have more or less free time than you originally thought, you have to be flexible!
 On business trips, work has to come first, I get that.
 Meetings run long, presentations turn into hour-long Q&A sessions, and conferences turn into an entire night of networking.
 Been there, done all of them.
 Sometimes you can’t do it all, but you almost always will have the choice to do something.